Spirilo/city-bike-app/README.md

 This is the Solita Dev Academy pre-assignment

 ## How to run
+Database is already initialized with init.js, so you only need to follow these instructions to run the app locally

 - clone the repo
 `git clone https://github.com/Spirilo/city-bike-app.git`
 - install dependencies